Jacmel

-The city is known for its well-preserved French Colonial architecture built in the early 19th century.
+The city is known for its well-preserved Gingerbread houses built in the early 19th century.
 The town has been tentatively accepted as a World Heritage Site.
 It sustained damage in the 2010 Haiti earthquake.

+Jacmel is home to the country's leading film school, the Ciné Institute.

 History

 The town was founded by the Compagnie de Saint-Domingue in 1698 as the capital of the southeastern part of the French colony Saint-Domingue.
-The area now called Jacmel was Taíno territory, part of the Xaragua chiefdom ruled by cacique Bohechio.
+The area now called Jacmel was Taíno territory, part of the Xaragua chiefdom ruled by cacique Bohechio and founded by Spain prior to the arrival of France and their slaves.
 With the arrival of the French, and the later establishment of the town, the French renamed Yaquimel as Jacmel.

 The city was developed to boost sugar production and trade, but soon it evolved into a coffee trading centre.
 In 1896 it suffered a major fire that destroyed most of the buildings in the city.
 The city was rebuilt, often using prefabricated cast-iron pillars and balconies shipped from France.
 Many ornate mansions of wealthy coffee merchants from this time have been preserved up to this day without much change and the whole central part of the city has changed little over the last 100 years.

 The mansions of Jacmel, with their cast-iron pillars and balconies, would later influence the homes in much of New Orleans.
 Today, many of these homes are now artisan shops that sell vibrant handicrafts, papier-mâché masks, and carved-wood animal figures.
 In recent years, efforts have been made to revitalize the once flourishing cigar and coffee industries.
 The town is a popular tourist destination in Haiti due to its relative tranquility and distance from the political turmoil that plagues Port-au-Prince.

 Over the years, this rather small town experienced a number of noted historical events.
 Some of these occurrences are:

-Haitian Revolution and War of Knives
+Haitian Revolution and War of the South

 In 1791 and 1792, Romaine-la-Prophétesse led thirteen thousand rebels in besieging, occupying, and later burning Jacmel, and taking weapons and supplies from (and then burning) surrounding plantations from Marigot, about 25 kilometers east of Jacmel, to Bainet, about 45 kilometers west of it, freeing their slaves.

-Toussaint Louverture fought over Jacmel in the so-called War of Knives between him and his fellow countryman André Rigaud, who wished to maintain authority over the city.
+Toussaint Louverture fought over Jacmel in the War of the South between him and his fellow countryman André Rigaud, who wished to maintain authority over the city.
 This war began in June 1799.
 By November the rebels were pushed back to this strategic southern port, the defence of which was commanded by Alexandre Pétion.
-Jacmel fell to Toussaint's troops in February 1800, during which the American warship USS General Greene bombarded the city, after which the rebellion was effectively over.
+Jacmel fell to Toussaint's troops in February 1800.
 Pétion and other mulatto leaders subsequently went into exile in France.